 Therefore, corporations should now consider implementing solutions that connects all employees and enables them to have an easy access to information related to both internal and external world.

-With internal comms solutions such as Smarp, organizations are able to:
+With employee communications solutions such as Smarp, organizations are able to:

 - Reach all employees regardless of their location